-There are not alternatives for the arrest of ships in Kuwait as the Maritime Code regulated the arrest of ships in specific which prevents the applicant from relying on other laws in Kuwait.
+There are no alternatives for the arrest of ships in Kuwait as the Maritime Code that regulates the arrest of ships prevents the applicant from relying on other laws in Kuwait.

 5. For which types of claims can you arrest a ship?